cdnan/AS-ePortfolio/README.md

 <i> Peer-reviewed articles </i>

-2020.
-“Public responses to policy change: The case of mask adoption in Canada during COVID-19.” <i>Canadian Public Policy</i>.
+2020 “Public responses to policy change: The case of mask adoption in Canada during COVID-19.” <i>Canadian Public Policy</i>.
 (With Regan M. Johnston and Clifton van der Linden).

-(Manuscript under review).
-“Evidence of exacerbated gender inequality in childcare obligations in Canada and Australia during the COVID-19 pandemic.” <i>Gender & Politics</i>.
+(Manuscript under review) “Evidence of exacerbated gender inequality in childcare obligations in Canada and Australia during the COVID-19 pandemic.” <i>Gender & Politics</i>.
 (With Regan M. Johnston and Clifton van der Linden).

 <i> Other refereed contributions </i>